Mathieu2301/LeadAssist/README.md

 ___
 ## Problems

- If the problem persists, please create an issue [here](https://github.com/Mathieu2301/LeadAssist/issues).
+ If you have any problem, please create an issue [here](https://github.com/Mathieu2301/LeadAssist/issues).

 ## Todos